valkey-io/valkey-glide/python/DEVELOPER.md

 # Developer Guide

-This document describes how to set up your development environment to build and test Babushka Python wrapper.
+This document describes how to set up your development environment to build and test the Babushka Python wrapper.

 ### Development Overview

 The Babushka Python wrapper consists of both Python and Rust code.
 Rust bindings for Python are implemented using [PyO3](https://github.com/PyO3/pyo3), and the Python package is built using [maturin](https://github.com/PyO3/maturin).
 The Python and Rust components communicate using the [protobuf](https://github.com/protocolbuffers/protobuf) protocol.

 ### Build